Introduction

 Sample-level

 This step creates an .html report summarising the pipeline outputs for each target sample.
 It simply reads in pipeline outputs, and then tabulates and plots them.
+An example of the sample-level report derived using the test data can be found here.

 Any questions?